 Policy Title School Policy for Supporting Pupils with Medical Needs & First Aid Procedures including Appendices

 Statutory Yes

 Policy Version 6

 Policy Author Mrs E Cameron

 Ratified By FGB

 Date Ratified Summer 2024

 Review Period 1 year

 Next Review Period Summer 2025

 Distributed To All staff

 To be published on website Yes

-Changes to this policy Changed from Bucks to The School Bus (Aug 2022) policy
+Changes to this policy Changed from Bucks to The School Bus (Aug 2022) policy.
+February 2024 change to "may administer non- prescription medicines".

 This policy has been impact assessed against race, gender and disability and no adverse impact has been identified.